Skip to contents

 Advantages to these residuals over the ones from the residuals.sdmTMB() method are (1) they work with delta/hurdle models for the combined predictions, not the just the two parts separately, (2) they should work for all families, not the just the families where we have worked out the analytical quantile function, and (3) they can be used with the various diagnostic tools and plots from the DHARMa package.

-Disadvantages are (1) they are slower to calculate since one must first simulate from the model, (2) the stability of the distribution of the residuals depends on having a sufficient number of simulation draws, (3) uniformly distributed residuals put less emphasis on the tails visually (which or may not be desired).
+Disadvantages are (1) they are slower to calculate since one must first simulate from the model, (2) the stability of the distribution of the residuals depends on having a sufficient number of simulation draws, (3) uniformly distributed residuals put less emphasis on the tails visually than normally distributed residuals (which may or may not be desired).

-Note that DHARMa returns residuals that are uniform(0, 1) if the data are consistent with the model whereas any randomized quantile residuals from residuals.sdmTMB() are expected to be normal(0, 1).
-An experimental option expected_distribution is included to transform the distributions to a normal(0, 1) expectation.
+Note that DHARMa returns residuals that are uniform(0, 1) if the data are consistent with the model whereas randomized quantile residuals from residuals.sdmTMB() are expected to be normal(0, 1).

 Examples